openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 * An ability to tag VMs that require HA.

-* An ability to monitor VM failure.
+* An ability to non-intrusively monitor VMs for failure

 * An ability to monitor provisioning process failure.